This is your Events page.

 If you, or anyone in your group is

-interested in service work please consider
+interested in service work please

-is included in the link below.
+The job description is included in the link below.

 DCM-ALT DCM Description